python/cpython/Doc/library/calendar.rst

    or as an HTML document.

+.. option:: --first-weekday WEEKDAY, -f WEEKDAY

+   The weekday to start each week.
+   Must be a number between 0 (Monday) and 6 (Sunday).
+   Defaults to 0.

 .. option:: year

    The year to print the calendar for.
-   Must be a number between 1 and 9999.
    Defaults to the current year.